HildrethResearchGroup/Box-Designer/UserGuide.md

 * Abort Selection: The escape key will also abort selection mode — if a wall is highlighted, the escape key will return the box to an un-highlighted state.

+### Cutout Controls
+* To cut out shapes, the wall must be in focus mode (double-clicking on the desired wall).
+* After the wall is in focus mode, click once and move the mouse around to see the projected shape to cut out (this will be viewed as a pink overlayed shape on the wall).
+The '['' key filters through the allowed shapes (circle, rectangle, and rounded rectangle) backwards, while the ']' filters through the shapes forward.
+For rounded rectangles, the "rounded radius" can be changed by using the '+' and '-' keys.
+If the starting click was not where the user wanted the shape, press 'Esc' once to remove it from the view, and click in the new spot to start drawing again.
+If the pink shape looks like the desired cutout, click once more where the cursor currently is to cut out the shape on the wall.
+To be able to select walls again, press the 'Esc' key twice.
+The user will know they are in "Selection" mode again when the "Selected wall: " output reads "None" in the panel area.
+Final note: as of now, if the user wants to draw two shapes on the same wall, they must get out of Drawing and Focus mode (double-press 'Esc' key), and then re-focus on that wall.
+This is a bug that we have yet to find the issue for.
+Technically, the user can still cut-out a second shape in the same "Focus" session, but the second cut-out does not highlight where/what the shape looks like -- it just cuts it out after two clicks.

 # Application Menu: